CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 Like most rendering tests, the first example uses a coarse-grained expectation to check that the pixel is not the default value of black.
 Although an expectation this coarse-grained may not catch all subtle errors, it is reliable across platforms, and we rarely have bugs a more fine-grained test would have caught, especially with some manual testing (see below).

-In the second test verifies that the pixel value is the same as the default background color since the primitive's `show` property is `false`.
+The second test verifies that the pixel value is the same as the default background color since the primitive's `show` property is `false`.

 `toRender` and `notToRender` can also render the scene at a given Cesium simulation time, e.g.,: